View Current

 Application

-(11) Accessing this leave is a confidential agreement between the employee and the Director People and Culture and can be arranged via email direct to the Director’s confidential inbox, telephone call or in person.
+(11) Accessing this leave is a confidential agreement between the employee and the Director People and Culture which can be arranged via email directly to the Director's confidential inbox, telephone call, or by submitting the HR Gender Affirmation Leave form via OneEducation or in person.

 1. A statutory declaration